 By Steve Klinger

 I’ve been watching with a buttoned lip as Obama has had a town hall meeting with half the country and still found time to appear on every news show plus Colbert.
-I’ve watched him extend an olive branch to Republicans, sweet-talk blue dog Democrats and provide a collegiate lecture on everything from fiscal policy to health care.
-Every day I am thankful that we dodged the McCain Express and have a president who thinks rationally, solicits advice, considers alternatives and expresses reasons for at least some of his decisions.
+I’ve watched him extend an olive branch to Republicans, sick sweet-talk blue dog Democrats and provide a collegiate lecture on everything from fiscal policy to health care.
+Every day I am thankful that we dodged the McCain Express and have a president who thinks rationally, viagra sale solicits advice, search considers alternatives and expresses reasons for at least some of his decisions.
 I remain convinced that Obama cares about ordinary Americans and believes in his heart he is doing his best by them.

 I don’t want to jump on the bandwagon of critics who will never be satisfied with anything short of absolute pacifism and total, instant redistribution of wealth, or the doomsayers who continue to predict societal collapse on a daily basis.